TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 tags: ["XppTools"]
 path: "/xpptools-licenseusagelog"
 featuredImage: "./logo.png"
-excerpt: "This blog post describes a tool that allows you to monitor license usage"
+excerpt: "Learn how the new D365FO licensing model works and discover an open-source X++ utility to monitor actual user activity and optimize your license costs."
 ---

-In this blog post, I will describe how the current licensing works in D365FO and an open-source X++ utility that allows you to track the actual usage of elements and compare it with the elements assigned to the user.
+In this blog post, I will describe how the current licensing works in D365FO and introduce an open-source X++ utility that allows you to track the actual usage of elements and compare it with the elements assigned to users.

-## Description of the current license model
+## Understanding the current licensing model

-At first, the new licensing model may look confusing, e.g., what all this "Entitled, not Entitled" means.
-I try to describe my path to understanding this.
+At first, the new licensing model may seem confusing.
+For example, what does "Entitled" or "not Entitled" mean?
+Here, I will describe my journey to understanding it.

 The legacy model relied on AOT properties for MenuItems.
-For example, here I open a **WHSLoadTable** MenuItem in Visual Studio that has 2 properties: which license is required for read-only access, and which license is required for write access.
+For example, opening the **WHSLoadTable** MenuItem in Visual Studio reveals two properties: one explicitly stating which license is required for read-only access, and another for write access.

 ![Menu item properties](VSMenuItemProperties.png)

-This model obviously can't cover all the complexity of the current license model(e.g. you have Finance or SCM or both), so Microsoft released a new model, where they store all the license info on their servers and provide them to users in in Licensing* tables.
-Data for these tables is calculated internally by Microsoft services and periodically (e.g., every 8h) synchronised with the Tier2/PROD environment.
-All custom menu items are treated as Teams licenses in this model.
+This model obviously couldn't cover all the complexities of the current license model (e.g., whether you have Finance, SCM, or both).
+As a result, Microsoft released a new model where they store all the license information on their servers and provide it to users in `Licensing*` tables.
+The data for these tables is calculated internally by Microsoft services and periodically (e.g., every 8 hours) synchronized with the Tier 2 or PROD environments.
+In this model, all custom menu items are treated as Teams licenses.

-Here is the same menu item license properties with the new model.
+Here are the license properties for the same menu item under the new model.

 ![LicensingTablesView](LicensingTablesView.png)

-So now the logic is different, if the user has **Read** access to this **WHSLoadTable** menu, he should have one of the 7 licenses, and if he has **Write** access, he should have a SCM or SCM Premium license.
-That's what "Entitled" means.
+The logic is now different: if a user has **Read** access to this **WHSLoadTable** menu, they must have one of the 7 specified licenses.
+If they have **Write** access, they must have an SCM or SCM Premium license.
+This is exactly what "Entitled" means.

-Microsoft provides a form "**Licenses usage summary**" where they actually display the result of the above query, but in a different granularity (Role - Duty - Privilege)
+Microsoft provides a form "**Licenses usage summary**" which displays the results of the above query, but in a different level of  granularity (Role - Duty - Privilege)

 ![License usage summary](LicenseUsageSummary.png)

 ### Special roles

-There are special roles with an exception from the license report:
+There are special roles that are exempt from the license report:

-- **System administrator** - this role has access to everything and is currently excluded from the license report
+- **System administrator** - This role has access to everything and is currently excluded from the license report.
-- **Device based licenses**: it is a common case in a warehouse; for example, you have a physical computer on the warehouse floor, and 5 warehouse workers who periodically use it to perform various activities.
-Instead of licensing these 5 people, you license just 1 device and assign the "Device-based" role for these users, which excludes them from the License report.
-As I understand, currently it is not something that is controlled by Microsoft, but they plan to have some control level in the future.
+- **Device based licenses** - This is a common scenario in warehouse environments.
+For example, if you have a physical computer on the warehouse floor and five warehouse workers who periodically use it to perform various activities, instead of licensing these five people individually, you license just one device.
+You then assign the "Device-based" role to these users, which excludes them from the license report.
+It's my understanding that this is not currently strictly controlled by Microsoft, but they plan to introduce some level of control in the future.

-After you play with the "**Licenses usage summary**" form I recommend also reading the [series of articles](https://dynamicspedia.com/2025/11/dynamics-365-licensing-enforcement-advent-calendar/) by [André Arnaud de Calavon](https://www.linkedin.com/in/andreadc/) , who did a huge job of describing different security topics.
-After that, you will probably be more or less familiar with a new licensing model.
+After familiarizing yourself with the "**Licenses usage summary**" form, I also recommend reading this [series of articles](https://dynamicspedia.com/2025/11/dynamics-365-licensing-enforcement-advent-calendar/) by [André Arnaud de Calavon](https://www.linkedin.com/in/andreadc/), who has done a fantastic job of explaining various security topics.
+This will give you a solid foundation in the new licensing model.

 ### ISV solutions related to licensing

-There are several companies working on D365FO security and licensing optimisation.
-When I originally asked a [question about user logging](https://www.linkedin.com/posts/denis-trunin-3b73a213_d365fo-licensing-question-does-anyone-in-activity-7421742261249576961-Wnkl), I received many comments, so I've saved them here as a reference:
+There are several companies that focus on D365FO security and licensing optimization.
+When I originally asked a [question about user logging on LinkedIn](https://www.linkedin.com/posts/denis-trunin-3b73a213_d365fo-licensing-question-does-anyone-in-activity-7421742261249576961-Wnkl), I received a lot of insightful comments.
+I've saved them here for reference:

 - **André Arnaud de Calavon / Next365** — D365 expert and consultant, probably the top writer regarding security topics.
 Link: [André Arnaud de Calavon](https://dynamicspedia.com/2025/11/dynamics-365-licensing-enforcement-advent-calendar/)